Skip to main content

 • understand the features and capabilities of various web markup languages

-• be able to use XSLT to transform XML into HTML
+• use XSLT to transform XML into HTML

-• be able to use web scripting languages to develop simple web applications.
+• use web scripting languages to develop simple web applications.